-PDR.PODM exhibits better scalability potential when the number of cores is higher than 128 as shown in Table 1.
-We ran the same set of bootstrapping experiments from 128 cores to 256 cores with a step of two blades (32 cores) each time in order to compare the performance with PODM.
+PDR.PODM exhibits better scalability potential when the number of cores is higher than 128 as shown in Table 2.
+We ran the same set of boot-strapping experiments from 128 cores to 256 cores with a step of two blades (32 cores) each time in order to compare the performance with PODM.
 We observed that each time we increase the number of cores, the speedup of PDR.PODM increases while the speedup of PODM decreases.
 For example, the speedup on 128 cores is only 88.7 and it increases to 163.8 for 256 cores.
-The reason of this performance enhancement compared to PODM is because of the data partition that PDR offers.
+The reason of this performance enhancement is the data partition that PDR offers.
 As we described before, we partition the whole region into subregions and also we divide all the available cores into groups (computing nodes).
 Therefore, the communication among different computing nodes is eliminated during the refinement procedure and the runtime checks during the cavity expansion in each subregion involves only a small number of cores.

 When the number of cores is less than 128, the performance of PDR.PODM is lower than that of PODM.
-As illustrated in Table 1, PODM using 32 and 64 cores creates 3.75 million and 6.91 million elements per second and the speedup is linear with respect to the number of cores while PDR.PODM creates 3.19 million and 6.23 million elements per second respectively and the speedup is only 56.6 and 88.7 respectively.
-The lower speedup of PDR.PODM is caused by the overhead we introduce to check and distribute newly created elements to the corresponding octree leaves for further refinement.
+As illustrated in Table 2, PODM using 32 and 64 cores creates 3.75 million and 6.91 million elements per second and the speedup is linear with respect to the number of cores while PDR.PODM creates 3.19 million and 6.23 million elements per second respectively and the speedup is only 29.0 and 56.6 respectively.
+The lower speedup of PDR.PODM is caused by the overhead we introduce to check and distribute newly created elements to the corresponding subregions for further refinement.
 When the number of cores is small (< 128), the overhead we introduce is more than the overhead that we want to reduce because of remote memory accesses and rollbacks.

-Fig. 4b depicts the execution time of PODM and PDR.PODM.
+Figure 5b depicts the execution time of PODM and PDR.PODM.
 The execution time of PODM consists of the allocation time for the initialization of the threads and the meshing time.
-The execution time of PDR.PODM includes the allocation time, the octree construction time, the initial mesh creation time and the subsequent mesh refinement time after the creation of the initial mesh.
-We can see clearly in Fig. 4b that the total meshing time of PDR.PODM, i.e., the meshing time to create the initial mesh (the yellow block of the left bar) plus the meshing time in the subsequent refinement procedure (the red block of the left bar), is greater, although by a small amount, than the meshing time of PODM (the light purple bar on the right) when the number of cores is lower than or equal to 128.
-However, this
+The execution time of PDR.PODM includes the allocation time, the lattice construction time, the initial mesh creation time and the subsequent mesh refinement time.
+We can see clearly in Figure 5b that the total meshing time of PDR.PODM, i.e., the meshing time to create the initial mesh (the yellow block of the left bar) plus the meshing time in the subsequent refinement procedure (the red block of the left bar), is greater, although by a small amount, than the meshing time of PODM (the light purple bar on the right) when the number of cores is lower than or equal to 128.
+However, this drawback of PDR.PODM can be overcome easily.
+What we need to do is to set a threshold on the number of cores.
+When the number of cores is lower than this threshold, we deactivate the lattice structure and all the related data decomposition and scheduling procedures.
+Only when the number of cores is higher than this threshold and PODM does not perform well, the PDR.PODM mode is activated to take advantage of its scalability potential.